hackclub/mini-engine-examples/README.md

 })
 ```

-Objects have a number of option parameters.
+Objects have a number of optional parameters.
 ```javascript
 e.add({
 	tags: ["square"], // used for detecting collisions and removing objects